WiscWeeds/WiscWeeds-Website/content/post/2018-06-26-application-window-for-most-soybean-herbicides-coming-close-to-an-end.md

 categories: []
 tags: []

 summary: 'Excessive and constant rainfall through the season thus far across southern Wisconsin has challenged timely herbicide applications.
-Though the application window is getting shorter, wait for the right opportunity (don’t spray under marginal conditions).'
+Though the application window is getting shorter, wait for the right opportunity to spray and adjust herbicide program if necessary (don’t spray under marginal conditions).'

 header:
   caption: ''